Challenges Faced by Cristiano Ronaldo: Obstacles and Turning Points

 Resilience and perseverance in the journey of Cristiano Ronaldo.
 A timeline of obstacles and growth.

-2000: First Knockout Game Without Ronaldo
+2000: Portugal First Knockout Game without Ronaldo

 2005: Rape Allegation Investigation

-2006: Incident with Rooney and Transfer Request
+2006: World Cup Altercation and Transfer Request

 2009: Rape Allegation

-2010: Non-disclosure Settlement
+2010: Settlement with Accuser

-July 2017: Tax Evasion Charge
+July 2017: Tax Fraud Charges

 In July 2017, Ronaldo was charged with fraudulently evading almost €15 million in tax between 2011 and 2014, a claim he denied at the time.

-June 2018: Suspended Jail Sentence and Fine
+June 2018: Suspended Jail Sentence and Fine for Tax Evasion

 In June 2018, Ronaldo was given a two-year suspended jail sentence and fined €18.8 million (later reduced to €16.8 million) after reaching a deal with Spanish authorities for tax evasion.
+The sentence can be served under probation, without any jail time, so long as he does not re-offend.

 September 2018: Civil Lawsuit Filed